httpwg/wg-materials/interim.md

 ???: Need to be careful with websockets as that has it's own 'dance' for negotiating capabilities.

-Roberto: one of reasons we haven;t done this to date is larger you make the string the more you slow things down.
+Roberto: one of reasons we haven't done this to date is larger you make the string the more you slow things down.

 Mark: Of all upgrade mechanisms, if already know what protocol you want to